 Rebecca is also a board member of a charity Donate a Dollar a Week which is a small but growing charity , with a target of 1000 weekly donors.
 Its mission is that $1000 a week that can be directed to hard-working community charities.

 Rebecca’s father had polio and made significant contributions to a number of charities.
 He was a Director, Treasurer, Vice President and President of the Northcott Society as well as Chairman of the NSW Wheelchair Sports Association, Director of the NSW Council of the Heart Foundation and Director of the Australian Opera.
-In 1997 he was presented with an OAM for hisr service to people with physical disabilities, through the Northcott Society and the New South Wales Wheelchair Sports Association.
-Rebecca would like to continue her father’s legacy at IDareU.
+In 1997 he was presented with an OAM for her service to people with physical disabilities, through the Northcott Society and the New South Wales Wheelchair Sports Association.
+Rebecca would like to continue her father’s legacy at iDareU.

 SARAH MARSHAM - Director